twidi/streamdeckfs/README.md

 "Lines" of texts can have different configuration options and will be written on top of each other in their numerical order.
 Note that all `IMAGE` layers will be drawn BEFORE the text lines.

 All text will be written in the same font ([Roboto](https://fonts.google.com/specimen/Roboto)), which has many "styles" (combination of weight and italic).
-Emojis are rendered via the [Noto Color Emoji](https://www.google.com/get/noto/help/emoji/) font.
+Emojis are rendered via the [Noto Color Emoji](https://www.google.com/get/noto/help/emoji/) font (you can use emojis directly, like `❤️`, or [emojis codes](https://www.webfx.com/tools/emoji-cheat-sheet/), like `:heart:`).
 Both fonts are provided with the `streamdeckfs` package.

 Text is not wrapped by default and will be truncated to fit on a line.
 See the `wrap` and `scroll` options below to change this behavior.